Skip to main content

 The bucket name must be unique across all CoreWeave and Availability Zones (AZs).
 LocationConstraint is required and must match the --region AZ.

-This section covers the rclone configuration required for versioned buckets.
-For general rclone setup, credential configuration, and Workload Identity Federation, see Configure rclone for AI Object Storage.
-To get started, create an rclone remote1 in ~/.config/rclone/rclone.conf.
+To set up rclone, configure your credentials, and set up Workload Identity Federation, first see Configure rclone for AI Object Storage.
+To configure rclone for versioned buckets, create an rclone remote in ~/.config/rclone/rclone.conf.
 Replace [ACCESS-KEY-ID] and [SECRET-ACCESS-KEY] with your AI Object Storage access key credentials.

 ~/.config/rclone/rclone.conf